-The Center for Visual Arts Rotterdam gave the publication on the occasion of the relocation and restoration Dick Elffers - The Original World of Hoogvliet from.
+The Center for Visual Arts Rotterdam gave the publication on the occasion of the relocation and restoration Dick Elffers - The Primal World of Hoogvliet from.
 Sandra Smets wrote the essay 'The Freedom Triumph of a Space Finder' for this publication.
 The booklet was designed by Tymen Cieraad.

 The relocation has been a collaboration between Centrum Beeldende Kunst Rotterdam, Shell Pernis, borough of Hoogvliet, Housing Corporation SOR, project developer Leyten, Art Conservation, Mammoet Nederland, Lengkeek, Bouwbedrijf Hoogvliet, Vogel, Meuva, Controlec _ Spie, Bis, Van Vliet, Hostede, IMtech and Peijnemann.

 12.00 hour: opening of Ons Huis, the new district office Hoogvliet by district council chairman Edwin Smid.